 This unique marketplace will feature authentic, handmade arts and crafts by Indigenous artists.
 Held at the Native Canadian Centre of Toronto, vendors will be selling everything from moccasins, paintings, beadwork, dreamcatchers, clothing, to traditional and contemporary jewelry.
 Head over to take a look at the amazing variety of creative work being produced and perhaps find a gift or two.

 4: (Dis)assembling the Archive – Deepali Dewan

-Presented by our friends at the South Asian Visual Arts Centre, art historian Deepali Dewan will talk about her curatorial work for the Royal Ontario Museum that encompassed building an Asian photography collection and the other projects that have resulted from it.
+Presented by our friends at the South Asian Visual Arts Centre (SAVAC), art historian Deepali Dewan will talk about her curatorial work for the Royal Ontario Museum that encompassed building an Asian photography collection and the other projects that have resulted from it.
 The ROM collection delves into the evolution and practice of photography in India by the exploration of key photographers, images, styles, technological advances, and obscured histories.
 We’re particularly interested in Dewan’s insights into how photography in South Asian cultures and its diasporas can be used to explore image-making, colonialism, and modernity.

 5: Colour Between the Lines: BIPOC Book Group – Dirty River